Tuwaiq-Data-Science-Bootcamp-V2/Bootcamp-Project-2/readme.md

 <img src="BarChart.png" width="400" height="400">

-**Bar Chart :** A graph showing the statistics of Saudis and non-Saudis, males and females, in five neighborhoods in Riyadh.
+**Bar Chart :** A graph showing the statistics of Saudis and non-Saudis, males and females, in six neighborhoods in Riyadh.

 ###  Team members